gagand29/ourmainapp/README.md

 **Real-Time Chat Functionality:** We can implement a chat function using Pusher or Ably.
 Pusher setup is straightforward.
 To integrate Pusher, run the following command: `composer require pusher/pusher-php-server`.
 Don't forget to include Pusher details in the `.env` file.

 -   **Single Page Application (SPA):** Included a definition and explanation of how the single-page application works.
 In an SPA, the entire application is contained within a single HTML page.
 Navigation between pages is done dynamically without the need for full page reloads, resulting in a smoother user experience.

 -   **Cache Middleware:** Added cache middleware with a maximum cache time of 19 seconds, which you can verify in Chrome Dev Tools.

 -   **Email Testing with Mailtrap or SendGrid:** For testing real emails, you can use Mailtrap, which is free.
 Alternatively, SendGrid is also an option.
 Update the `.env` file with the necessary details for testing emails.

 -   **API Testing with Insomnia:** To test APIs, you can use Insomnia.
 Install Laravel Sanctum for API authentication.
 Laravel Sanctum provides a simple authentication system for SPAs (single page applications), mobile applications, and simple, token-based APIs.
 To install Laravel Sanctum, run `composer require laravel/sanctum` and follow the documentation for setup.

-Future updates will include additional features such as going live with forge.laravel and FYI: we can deploy it on digitalOcean, linode, vultr, amazon, hetzner and more..
+Future updates will include additional features such as going live with forge.laravel and FYI: we can deploy it on digitalOcean, linode, vultr, amazon, hetzner and more..but i dont want to spend money so using docker to practice for free.
+It will be easy too.
+Thank you

 ## Getting Started